-Find the parameter user, realm and resolver and create a user object from these parameters.
+Find the parameters user, realm and resolver and create a user object from these parameters.

-An exception is raised, if a user in a realm is found in more than one resolver.
+An exception is raised, if a user in a realm is found in more than one resolvers.

-- param (dict) The dictionary of request parameters - optionalOrRequired (bool) whether the user is required privacyidea.lib.user.get_user_list(param=None, user=None, custom_attributes=False)
+Parameters param (dict) - The dictionary of request parameters privacyidea.lib.user.get_user_list(param=None, user=None, custom_attributes=False)